carlson-lab/lpne/README.md

 9. Add a Tucker decomposition model
 10. PoE?
 12. Manually remove regions from LFPs
-17. Change q parameter to bandwidth in notch filters
 18. Add a GP prior on CP decomposition factors
 21. Make some pre-zipped features and labels
 23. Model factor movie